huggingface/diffusers/docs/source/en/training/cogvideox.md

 The training scripts accepts data in two formats.

-first one is more suitable for small-scale training, and the second one uses csv encapsulation.
-In the future, diffusers will support the <Video> tag.
-The encapsulated `dataset` component can call your data through the stream to meet the requirements of large-scale training.
+The first format is suited for small-scale training, and the second format uses a CSV format, which is more appropriate for streaming data for large-scale training.
+In the future, Diffusers will support the `<Video>` tag.

 **Small format**